top of page

 Dr. Mazzeo has held a number of tenured, sessional, and research-exclusive academic positions over a twenty-year career, in fields ranging from English literature and narrative nonfiction to management and business in the wine industry, including posts as Professeure Associée at the University of Montreal, as the Clara C. Piper Associate Professor of English (and a head of department) at Colby College, and posts at other institutions ranging from Vancouver Island University, the University of Wisconsin system, Oregon State University, Pembroke College at the University of Cambridge, and the University of Washington.
 Dr. Mazzeo completed doctoral studies in the Department of English and in the Program in Theory and Criticism at the University of Washington.
 She retired early from teaching and the academic track in 2019 in order to pursue writing full-time.

 A recipient of numerous prestigious awards and fellowships for her creative writing and work in narrative non-fiction, including an award from the Canada Council for the Arts for most recent title, Sisters in Resistance, Dr. Mazzeo's previous works of cultural history and biography have been New York Times, San Francisco Chronicle, and Los Angeles Times bestsellers.
-Her book on writing narrative nonfiction for general audiences, intended to assist academics, cultural researchers, and others trained in fact-based storytelling, is forthcoming from Yale University Press.
+Her book on writing narrative nonfiction for general audiences, intended to assist academics, cultural researchers, and others trained in fact-based storytelling, is forthcoming from Yale University Press (June 2024).

 Media & Interviews